You can teach high school creative writing even if you’re not a writer yourself! Come see how you can do it without killing their creativity.

 How do we use it in our homeschool?

 I have no desire to formally write a short story or novel so you could consider me a reluctant writer.
-Em, as I mentioned above, has notebooks and notebooks full of short stories.
+My kiddo, as I mentioned above, has notebooks and notebooks full of short stories.

 Each of the thirteen chapters in the book contains multiple lessons.
 There is a clear “end of today’s lesson” sign at the end of each section.
 We try to complete at least one section 3-4 days a week.